 There is something about spring that makes me want to throw open my windows, organize my stuff and buy fresh flowers.
-I’m not the first to feel this way since someone already invented the term “spring cleaning” to declutter your home or office, and it wasn’t me.
+I’m not the first to feel this way since someone already invented the term “spring cleaning” to declutter and organize your whole home, and it wasn’t me.

 But before you refresh your home or office you have to create space to do so.
 I’m talking about de-cluttering; we all have more stuff than we know what to do with.
 And while shoving everything in a closet and then shutting the doors may seem tempting, you’re only creating bigger problems for yourself in the long run.
 (Like when you open the door and an iron falls on your head.)

 I also happen to be a minimalist and clutter just plain bothers me.
 Now you may not be as OCD as I am, but I can safely say that organizing your spaces can help bring tranquility to your home or office; and in the very least helps you find things when you need them.

 Interestingly enough, today’s tips come from an episode of Wife Swap I watched years ago.
 The mother, Lisa Fine, was a professional organizer (how do I get that job??) and went to live with a very messy family.
 By the end of the episode the house was immaculate.
 Below are her tips on how to sort your stuff with a few new points from me.

 4 Steps to Declutter and Organize Your Home